yakavetsiv/ac-bo-hackathon.github.io/videos-slides.md

 <ul class="grid">

-This section will contain project
+This section will contain project presentations that were submitted by the teams.

 <!-- <li class="video" markdown="1">
 {% include youtube.html video="lIanN0DI9R8" title="Project 1 ..." %}